FStranieri/CloudySamples/README.md

 Simple serverless chat app including a login screen and the chat screen, intended to cover a group chat scenario.

-- Login screen, using Auth Service it's possible to login with 3rd party providers, your own server or anonymously.
-The credentials are already stored into Auth Service but we are saving them on Cloud DB too in order to manipulate the info for the chat.
+- Login screen, using [Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-introduction-0000001053732605) it's possible to login with 3rd party providers, your own server or anonymously.
+The credentials are already stored into Auth Service but we are saving them on [Cloud DB](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-overview-0000001127558223) too in order to manipulate the info for the chat.
+The whole business logic is managed by the [Cloud Functions](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-introduction-0000001059279544) .

 ![](https://github.com/FStranieri/CloudySamples/blob/main/login_screen.png)

 - Chat screen using Cloud DB to store and read messages.

 ![](https://github.com/FStranieri/CloudySamples/blob/main/chat_screen.png)

+# SETUP

+1) Follow the setup at this [link](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-creat-project-and-app-0000001324725529) ;
+2) in order to support the HUAWEI ID login, you MUST enable the 'Account Kit' API under the 'MANAGE API' section on AGC Console;
+3) create an 'ids.xml' file under 'res/values' folder with the ids needed for [Google](https://developers.google.com/identity/sign-in/android/start-integrating#configure_a_project) and [Facebook](https://developers.facebook.com/docs/android/getting-started#app-id) login providers;
+4) import the ObjectTypes into your Cloud DB section following this [guide](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-agcconsole-objecttypes-0000001127675459#section3873193085413);
+5) import the following Cloud Functions to your project -> [link](https://github.com/FStranieri/chat_sample_cloud_functions)

 # ViewModels